JakeDam/replication_origin2/README.md

 - approximate_pattern_count: Counts the number of approximate matches of a pattern to a genome
 -neighbors: Generates the d-neighborhood (set of all k-mers whose hamming distance from the pattern does not exceed d) for a given DNA sequence
- -immidiate_neighbors: Generates the d=1 neighborhood for a given DNA sequence
+- immidiate_neighbors: Generates the d=1 neighborhood for a given DNA sequence
- -max_map: Returns the maximum value from a dictionary
+- max_map: Returns the maximum value from a dictionary
- -freq_words_with_mismatches: Returns the most frequent k-mer mismaches to a pattern with mismatches less than or equal to a given value, d
+- freq_words_with_mismatches: Returns the most frequent k-mer mismaches to a pattern with mismatches less than or equal to a given value, d
- -reverse_complement: Takes in a DNA sequence and returns its reverse complement
+- reverse_complement: Takes in a DNA sequence and returns its reverse complement
- -freq_mismatch_rev_comp: Returns the most frequent k-mer mismatches including reverse complements to a pattern with mismatches less than or equal to a given value, d
+- freq_mismatch_rev_comp: Returns the most frequent k-mer mismatches including reverse complements to a pattern with mismatches less than or equal to a given value, d